Subramaniya-pillai/Lab-Ex.-No---7-Execute-a-program-for-Straight-line-and-Circular-interpolation-in-Doosan-Industrial-C/README.md

 # Lab-Ex.-No---7-Execute-a-program-for-Straight-line-and-Circular-interpolation-in-Doosan-Industrial-cobot
+# Aim :
-## Aim : To Execute a program for Straight-line and Circular interpolation in Doosan Industrial Cobot using DRL studio.
+To Execute a program for Straight-line and Circular interpolation in Doosan Industrial Cobot using DRL studio.

-## Components Required:
+#  Components Required:

 *Doosan Industrial Collaborative Robot

 *DRL (Doosan Robotics Language) Studio Software

-### Theory
+# Theory:
 INTERPOLATION

 Interpolation, which is necessary for any type of programming, consists of generating data points between given coordinate axis positions.
 Within the Machine Control Unit (MCU), a device called an interpolator causes the drives to move simultaneously from the start to the end of the command.
 The interpolator is either an electronic hardware device for a NC system, or a software program for a CNC system.
 An interpolator provides two functions: